Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="ignoreautoassertions"></a>
 #### ignoreautoassertions

 ```
-    ignoreautoassertions="true"
+ignoreautoassertions: true
 ```

-Enables you to turn off the auto assertions for various test cases when needed.
+Enables you to turn off the auto assertions for various test steps when needed.

 See the config file section for information on auto assertions.

 <br />

-<a name="ignoresmartassertions"></a>
 #### ignoresmartassertions

 ```
-    ignoresmartassertions="true"
+ignoresmartassertions: true
 ```

-Enables you to turn off the smart assertions for various test cases when needed.
+Enables you to turn off the smart assertions for various test steps when needed.

 See the config file section for information on smart assertions.

 <br />

-<a name="ignorehttpresponsecode"></a>
 #### ignorehttpresponsecode

 ```
-    ignorehttpresponsecode="true"
+ignorehttpresponsecode: true
 ```

 Normally we automatically fail a test step if the http response code wasn't in the 100-399 range.